An Independent Public Charity

 February 1, 2014

 Lifelong Montclair is launched to enrich the lives of area seniors as part of the Township’s initiative to support Montclair as an age-friendly community.
-This project addresses key findings of the 2012 community assessment conducted by the Department of Eldercare Services at UJC MetroWest NJ, and results of a survey of nearly 800 local residents over the age of 55.
+This project addresses key findings of the 2012 community assessment conducted by the Department of Eldercare Services at UJC MetroWest NJ, and results of a survey of

 October 1, 2014